On Sunday night, I realized that it had been a few years since a member of the Detroit Red Wings had won a major NHL award.

 Lady Byng Trophy: Pavel Datsyuk (2009)

-Generally a good sport on the ice, Pavel Datsyuk took home four consecutive Lady Byng trophies following the 2004-05 NHL Lockout, with the last coming in 2009.
+Generally a good sport on the ice, Datsyuk took home four consecutive Lady Byng trophies following the 2004-05 NHL Lockout, with the last coming in 2009.

 After missing out on a fifth-consecutive award the following summer, Datsyuk let his aggression loose in his very next game.
 “The Magic Man” dropped the mitts with—and beat—Anaheim’s Corey Perry in a fight and only received one first-place Lady Byng vote later that year.